 Our view of respect often boils down to an underlying idea.

 We respect people because we know them.
-We act respectfully because they hold a position.
+We act respectfully because our interlocutor holds a position.
 Or because we have no reason to disrespect them.

 The Japan Times cites a few great examples in this regard.